If you’re wondering how doulas support plus size parents, this article is for you!

 The reality is that plus size people get pregnant and they are perfectly capable of carrying life and delivering it into this world without a barrage of health issues.
 A plus-size friendly doula is simply someone who recognizes this, while having the experience of working with plus-size clients.
 Here’s to advocating for representation, respect and autonomy for all birthing individuals!

 Doula Trainings International (DTI) has doulas who serve people of all sizes.
 DTI offers a model of doula training that is appealing and accessible to all – it is for the “modern doula”.
-Check out DTI’s doula training and childbirth education training, as well as their Born Into This conference, happening July 2018.

 Photos generously donated by Hannah Spencer of Milk & Hannah